for Customers, Suppliers and other Business Partners

 7 Your rights

-7.1 As regards your personal data processed by us, you are entitled to the rights outlined below.
-In order to exercise any of these rights, please send us a written request using the contact details specified above or send an e-mail to the following address: firstname.lastname@example.org .
-Please note that there are some additional limits on these rights under applicable local laws.
-We will explain if this is the case when responding to your request.
+7.1 7.1 As regards your personal data processed by us, you are entitled to the rights outlined below.
+In order to exercise any of these rights, please send us a written request using the contact details specified above or send an email to the following address: email@example.com .

 7.2 Right to access